laeta-rosa/phone-country-lookup/README.md

 Here are the steps to run the service using the Maven Wrapper:

-1. Ensure your database is running.
+1. Ensure the database is running.
 You should consult your database client's manual for instructions.
 2. Open a terminal
 3. Navigate to the directory containing the `mvnw` file (Maven Wrapper)
-4. Run the command `./mvnw clean install` (on Unix) or `mvnw.cmd clean install` (on Windows).
-This will build the application and create a target directory with the necessary JAR file.
-5. Once the build is complete, you can run the service by executing `./mvnw spring-boot:run` (on Unix) or `mvnw.cmd spring-boot:run` (on Windows).
+4. Run the service by executing `./mvnw spring-boot:run` (on Unix) or `mvnw.cmd spring-boot:run` (on Windows).

 ## Accessing the Service